PublicDomainRelease/GWM-2005/README.txt

 ".nam".
 For example, if the name file is named abc.nam, then the simulation can be run by entering:

-          mf2005_gwm abc
+          gwm2005 abc

-As an alternative, you can copy the executable (mf2005_gwm.exe) into the directory in which your model input files are located (including all of the required GWM input files) and double-click on the executable.
+As an alternative, you can copy the executable (gwm2005.exe) into the directory in which your model input files are located (including all of the required GWM input files) and double-click on the executable.
 This will activate the program, which will prompt you for the name of the MODFLOW name file.

-The data arrays in MF2005-GWM, as with MODFLOW-2005, are dynamically allocated, so models are not limited by hard-coded array limits.
+The data arrays in GWM-2005, as with MODFLOW-2005, are dynamically allocated, so models are not limited by hard-coded array limits.
 However, it is best to have enough random-access memory (RAM) available to hold all of the required data.
 If there is less available RAM than this, the program will use virtual memory, but this slows computations significantly.

 D. TESTING

-Data files for four test problems are provided to confirm that MF2005_GWM is correctly installed and running on the system.
+Data files for seven test problems are provided to confirm that GWM-2005 is correctly installed and running on the system.
-The tests may also be looked at as examples of how to use the program.
+The tests also may be looked at as examples of how to use the program.
-The directory mf2005_gwm.1_1\data contains the input data and expected results for the tests.
-Details on how to run the test problems are provided in the "README.txt" file located in the \data directory.
+The directory GWM2005.1_2\data contains the input data and expected results for the tests.
+The file 'README_data.txt' located in the
+\data subdirectory describes the seven test problems.

 E. COMPILING

-Although an executable version of the program is provided, the source code is available in the mf2005_gwm.1_1\src directory so that the programs can be recompiled if necessary.
+Although an executable version of the program is provided, the source code is available in the GWM2005.1_2\src directory so that the programs can be recompiled if necessary.
 However, no support can be provided for users generating their own versions of the software.

-In general, the requirements for compiling MF2005-GWM are a Fortran compiler, a C compiler, and the knowledge of using the compilers.
+In general, the requirements for compiling GWM-2005 are a Fortran compiler, a C compiler, and the knowledge of using the compilers.

 The Fortran source-code files (files ending in .f, .for .inc, or .com) must be compiled with a Fortran (90 or 95) compiler.
-To compile MF2005-GWM with the GMG Package, the source-code files written in the C language (files ending in .c or .h) must be compiled with a C compiler and all the resulting object files must be linked together.
+To compile GWM-2005 with the GMG Package, the source-code files written in the C language (files ending in .c or .h) must be compiled with a C compiler and all the resulting object files must be linked together.
 Alternatively, the GMG solver can be removed so that only a Fortran compiler is required.
-Follow instruction in the file Nogmg.txt found in the
+Follow instruction in the Nogmg.txt file in the
- \src directory for removing GMG from MODFLOW.
-If the calls to GMG subroutines are removed, the GMG Package will not be available when MF2005-GWM is run.
-For tips on compiling the mixed-language code of MF2005-GWM with various compilers, follow the instructions for
+GWM2005.1_2\src directory for removing GMG from MODFLOW.
+If the calls to GMG subroutines are removed, the GMG Package will not be available when GWM-2005 is run.
+For tips on compiling the mixed-language code of GWM-2005 with various compilers, follow the instructions for
-Suggestions on Compiling at the web page http://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/ MF2005-GWM in this distribution has been compiled using the Intel Fortran Compiler Integration for Microsoft Visual Studio 2005, Version 9.1.3427.2005.
+Suggestions on Compiling at the web page http://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/ GWM-2005 in this distribution has been compiled using the Intel Fortran Compiler Integration for Microsoft Visual Studio 2005, Version 9.1.3291.2005.
 The C source code was compiled with Microsoft Visual C++ 2005.

-It is important when compiling MF2005-GWM to enforce default double precision for all REAL variables.
+It is important when compiling GWM-2005 to enforce default double precision for all REAL variables.
 The default for most compilers is single precision.
 This is needed to obtain adequate precision in perturbation calculations.
-For the executable file in the \bin directory, which was compiled with the Intel Fortran Compiler Integration for Microsoft Visual Studio 2005, this was accomplished using the default Release configuration, with the exception that the default REAL KIND is set to 8, so that all real variables are treated as double precision.
+For the executable file in the \bin directory, which was compiled with the Intel Fortran Compiler Integration for Microsoft Visual Studio 2005, this was accomplished using the default Release configuration, with the default REAL KIND set to 8 rather than 4, so that all real variables are treated as double precision.
 This is done by clicking on Project>Properties to open the Property Pages.
 Then go to Fortran/Data and change the Default Real Kind to 8.
+The distributed executable file also has fortran code optimization disabled.

 GWM and MODFLOW2005 use FORTRAN 90 MODULE structures and USE statements to define and access variables between packages.
 During compilation, it is